 - By double-clicking or drag-and-drop, a CFturbo system with a setup component can be integrated into the project.

-- Open Setup menu and click Edit to open CFturbo interactively.
+- Double-click the Setup container or choose Edit from the right-click menu to open CFturbo interactively.

 2.2 Configure CFturbo Subsystem

-- All CFturbo settings are saved in the working directory of the ANSYS Workbench.
+- All CFturbo settings are saved in the working directory of Ansys Workbench.

 - All files created by CFturbo can be viewed in the workbench.
 See View / Files menu.

-- Toe view the logfile, see Extensions / View Log File.
+- To view the logfile, see Extensions / View Log File.

-- CFturbo models can be linked to corresponding ANSYS Workbench applications.
+- CFturbo models can be linked to corresponding Ansys Workbench systems.

 3. Current restrictions